-\begin{restatable}{theo}{mainrnn} Consider the RNN in Eq.\ref{eq:rnn} with $\phi$ a $\parambound$-bias learning activation, and input, output, and recurrent weight parameters for each hidden unit sampled from $p_R$.
-We can find a hidden-layer width, a bias vector, and a hidden-state initial condition for the RNN such that, with a probability that is arbitrarily close to $1$, the RNN approximates finite trajectories from the dynamical system defined in Eq.\ref{eq:ds} to below any positive, non-zero, error. \end{restatable}
+\begin{restatable}{theo}{mainrnn} Consider the RNN in Eq.\ref{eq:rnn} with $\phi$ a $\parambound$-bias-learning activation, and input, output, and recurrent weight parameters for each hidden unit sampled from $p_R$.
+We can find a hidden-layer width, $\m$, a bias vector, and a continuous hidden-state initial condition map $r_0:\domain_z\mapsto\R^\m$ such that, with a probability that is arbitrarily close to $1$, the RNN approximates the dynamical system defined in Eq.\ref{eq:ds} to below any positive, non-zero, error in the inifinity norm over trajectories. \end{restatable}

-This proof is weaker than the proof given in the previous section in that it shows point-wise convergence, rather than $L^1$, convergence.
-We conjecture that this can be extended straightforwardly but we leave this result to future work.

-{\bf Proof Intuition:} The complete proof is in the Appendix; here we provide intuition.
+{\bf Proof Intuition:} We provide a high-level description here while the detailed proof and a schematic (Fig.~\ref{fig:supp-proof-intuition}) can be found in the Appendix.
 As in Theorem \ref{lem:ffmain} the proof proceeds in two steps.
 First, the dynamical system is approximated by an RNN, $\CR_1$, using universal approximation theory for RNNs (see e.g., \cite{schafer2006recurrent}). $\CR_1$ is then approximated by a much wider, random RNN, $\CR_2$, with parameters sampled from $p_R$.
-Analogous to Theorem \ref{lem:ffmain}, we show that one can find a sub-network of hidden units in $\CR_2$ that approximates $\CR_1$ for very large hidden widths of $\CR_2$.
+Analogous to Theorem \ref{lem:ffmain}, we show that one can find a sub-network of hidden units in $\CR_2$ that approximates $\CR_1$ for very large hidden widths of $\CR_2$..

-\section{Numerical Results}
+\section{Numerical results}